Heimito von Doderer: Family

 Heimito von Doderer was born in Weidlingau, which has been part of the 14th District of Vienna since 1938, in a forester's lodge where his family stayed while his father, the architect and engineer Wilhelm Carl (Gustav), Ritter von Doderer (1854, Klosterbruck (Loucký klášter), Znaim – 1932, Vienna) worked on the regulation of the Wien River.
-The lodge was not preserved, today a memorial marks the site.
+The lodge was not preserved; today a memorial marks the site.
 Wilhelm Carl Doderer also worked on the construction of the Tauern Railway, the Kiel Canal and the Wiener Stadtbahn public transport network.
-His brother Richard (1876–1955) and his father Carl Wilhelm (Christian) Ritter von Doderer (1825, Heilbronn –1900, Vienna; ennobled in 1877) too were noted architects and industrialists.
-Carl Wilhelm's wife Maria von Greisinger (1835–1914) by her mother was related to the Austrian poet Nikolaus Lenau.
+His brother Richard (1876–1955) and his father Carl Wilhelm (Christian) Ritter von Doderer (1825, Heilbronn –1900, Vienna; ennobled in 1877) were also noted architects and industrialists.
+Carl Wilhelm's wife Maria von Greisinger (1835–1914) was related through her mother to the Austrian poet Nikolaus Lenau.